-The New York Census Research Data Center (NYCRDC) provides academic researchers a unique opportunity to access selected Census confidential microdata in physically secure facilities at Cornell
+The New York Federal Statistical Research Data Center (NYFSRDC) provides academic researchers a unique opportunity to access selected Census confidential microdata in physically secure facilities at Cornell

 University and at Baruch College.
 This access follows approval of a suitable research project that benefits both the scientific community and the US Census Bureau.

 The NYCRDC is a consortium of 12 universities and research institutions in New York, New Jersey and Connecticut and it operates two locations, one at Baruch College and one at Cornell University as part of CISER (Cornell

 Institute for Social and Economic Research).
 The NYCRDC at Baruch and at Cornell are 2 of 15 Census Research Data Centers in the US.